 sciences) into teaching to address a statewide teacher shortage.

-- How do Alternative programs differ from traditional teacher
+- How do ATP programs differ from traditional teacher

 In a traditional teacher preparation program, a candidate completes all